pinecone-router/router/README.md

 ## `x-template`

-This directive allows you to specify external template files to be fetched from a URL
+This directive allows you to specify external template files to be fetched from a URL.

 ```html
 <!-- when the route is matched, this will fetch the content of home.html -->